pujaltedavid/marinature-docs/README.md

 ### Lazy loading images

 If a user has poor connectivity, an image can take some seconds to load (even after compression).
 So, the user is shown with a preview of the image in order to say "Hey, here is an image that is loading".
-This preview is the lazy loading image, that is low quality and blurred version of the image that is loading.
+This preview is the lazy loading image, that is a low quality and blurred version of the image that is loading.
 Once the original image is loaded, it is shown on top of the lazy loading.